How to Camp in the Winter: The Definitive Guide To Camping In The Snow

 Hypothermia is easy to slip into without noticing.
 Hypothermia is a failure of the body to maintain normal body temperature at (or around) 37° due to exposure to cold temperature conditions.

 Bring sunglasses and sunscreen.
 Sun reflecting on the snow cover can not only be blinding but also give you a nice lobster red color even in the most frigid of weather.

-If you suspect someone has hypothermia it is important to warm them up by giving them warm food/fluids, put them in warm/dry clothes and/or a sleeping bag and/or use your own body heat to keep them warm.
+If you suspect someone has hypothermia it is important to warm them up by giving them warm food/fluids, putting them in warm/dry clothes and/or a sleeping bag, and/or using your own body heat to keep them warm.
 In severe cases, call for help as hypothermia can be life-threatening.

-Frostbite is the freezing of tissue usually on the extremities (fingers, toes, nose or face).
+Frostbite is the freezing of tissue usually on the extremities (fingers, toes, nose, or face).
 It occurs when your body can not circulate warm blood fast enough to compensate for heat loss in cold conditions.
 If severe enough, frostbite can require amputation of the affected area.

 If you feel an area is numb to the touch, or if it is tingling and/or has turned white-to-purple then you may be suffering from frostbite.
 Use warm water on the affected area and/or place the frostbitten appendages next to warm skin such as putting your fingers in your armpits.

 Despite the cold weather, dehydration is a real threat.
 Make sure you are drinking plenty of fluids to keep you hydrated.
 If your urine is quite dark, then you are not drinking enough.
-Dehydration can lead to dizziness, confusion and weakness (and possibly death) if it becomes severe.
+Dehydration can lead to dizziness, confusion, and weakness (and, possibly, death) if it becomes severe.

 Don’t forget to restock and bring along a backcountry first aid kit!